Trusted by families across the U.S. and around the world.

 Do referral services check facility quality ratings?

-No. Most referral services don't filter out facilities with poor inspection records, staffing violations, or low Medicare quality ratings.
+A 2025 investigation found 37% of "highly recommended" facilities had serious violations.
+Most referral services don't filter out facilities with poor inspection records.
 If a facility pays for leads, it appears in recommendations regardless of quality.

 Sources & Further Reading